 The Dutch are among the most liberal people in the world, so more conservative expats may experience some culture shock in the Netherlands.
-Prostitution is legal and flaunted in Amsterdam's red light districts and marijuana (while technically illegal) is sold in coffee shops across the capital.
+Prostitution is legal and regulated and is openly on display in Amsterdam's red-light districts.
+Though marijuana is technically illegal, it is decriminalised for personal use and is sold in coffee shops in certain areas of the country.

 Language barrier in the Netherlands

 The Dutch language could be the biggest hurdle for new arrivals.
-Locals are often multilingual, and in the big cities most speak reasonable English, French or German.
-However, unless expats can speak some Dutch, they could end up feeling isolated.
+Locals are often multilingual and in the big cities most speak a reasonable level of English, French or German.
+Having said that, unless expats can speak at least some basic Dutch, they could end up feeling isolated.

 Work culture in the Netherlands

-To add to this, the Dutch like to keep their working life and personal life separate, so it can be difficult to socialise with colleagues outside of work.
+The Dutch generally like to keep their working life and personal life separate, so it can be difficult to socialise with colleagues outside of work.

 Service in the Netherlands